Elynejs/highlightranslator/README.md

 ## How to use

-Just [download](https://github.com/Elynejs/highlightranslator/releases/download/1.0/highlightranslator.exe) the release from github and run the .exe file
+Just [download](https://github.com/Elynejs/highlightranslator/releases) the release from github and run the .exe file

 ### Commands

-Use ctrl+c to translate anything you highlited with your mouse and use tab+space to quit the script
+Use ctrl+c to translate anything you highlited with your mouse

+### Closing the script

+The key binding is currently broken, you have to manualy kill the script in your task manager